ddrohan/web-app-dev-labs/lab5/step_5.md

 Notice how we use the Mongoose 'find' function to retrieve all the objects from the 'Model'.

 ---
-## Modifying Our Fourth Route - 'Upvo'
+## Modifying Our Fourth Route - 'Increment Votes'

 Again, edit your **routes/donations.js** file and navigate to your existing 'addDonation' function.